indifferentghost/Lowest-Rated-Parking-Lots-Coding-Challenge/README.md

 This project was bootstrapped with [Next](https://nextjs.org/).
 A framework built ontop of [React](https://reactjs.org/).

-For development, you will only need Node.js and node package manager (npm), installed in your environement.
+For development, you will only need Node.js and node package manager (npm), installed in your environment.

 ### Node
 - #### Node installation on Windows